Crispijn van de Passe the Younger: Work

 Originally close to his father in artistic style, he began to develop a remarkably fine, sketch-like use of the burin in the 1620s.
-He produced portraits of a number of prominent European royals and nobles, including the French royal couple Louis XIII of France and Marie de' Medici.
+He produced portraits of a number of prominent European royals and nobles, including the French royal couple Louis XIII and Marie de' Medici.
 He also portrayed Frederick Henry, Prince of Orange and other prominent members of Dutch society, such as Gerardus Vossius, Johan van Oldenbarnevelt and Piet Hein.

 In addition to portraits, he produced engravings of Biblical and historical themes and book illustrations.
 He created 60 engravings for an influential work on dressage, Maneige royal by Antoine de Pluvinel (Paris, 1623), later published under the title L'Instruction du Roy en l'exercice de monter à cheval.
 Van de Passe's own Hortus Floridus, published in 1614—1616, was a collection of 160 engravings depicting flowering plants.
 The work was so popular that the original Latin edition was translated into Dutch, French and English.
 His Les vrais pourtraits de quelques unes des plus grandes dames da la chrestiente (1640) contained two verses dedicated to his sister, the engraver Magdalena van de Passe, who had died two years earlier.
 In 1643—1644 Joan Blaeu published Van de Passe's Van 't Licht der teken en schilderkonst., a book teaching drawing techniques.

 Prints and other works by Van de Passe are in the collections of the Rijksmuseum in Amsterdam, Museum Boijmans Van Beuningen in Rotterdam, the Centraal Museum in Utrecht, the Metropolitan Museum of Art in New York City, the National Portrait Gallery in London and the National Gallery of Denmark in Copenhagen, among others.